pathmodel/pathmodel/README.rst

 .. code:: sh

-    # Download our conda environment file from Pathmdoel gitlab page.
+    # Download our conda environment file from Pathmodel gitlab page.
     wget https://gitlab.inria.fr/DYLISS/PathModel/raw/master/conda/pathmodel_env.yaml

     # Use the file to create the environment and install all dependencies.